 A stroke occurs if blood flow to part of the brain is obstructed in some way.
 This can damage nerve cells and cause a variety of clinical symptoms similar to those in dogs with other neurological conditions, such as brain tumors.
 If your dog has had a stroke, it can be a confusing and stressful situation for them and for you.
-That is why our specialists at Southeast Veterinary Neurology in Miami and Boynton Beach will walk you through every step and do everything they can to help your pet have the best life possible.
+That is why our specialists at Southeast Veterinary Neurology in Miami, Boynton Beach and Jupiter will walk you through every step and do everything they can to help your pet have the best life possible.

 Symptoms / Signs of Stroke in Dogs